elsehow/markthru/README.md

 ## use

-make markdown files of the form
+make markdown of the form

 ```
 # heading 1

 whatever

-## heading 2
+# heading 2

 ![pictures!](http://cool.biz/cat.gif)

+# header 3

+another section
 ```

-and put that HTML in the #content div of `app/index.html`
+and put it in the #content div of `app/index.html`

 now `coffee server.coffee` and visit that webpage to see your compiled clickthru tutorial!